Pilot's Handbook of Aeronautical Knowledge

 If rain falls through a temperature inversion, it may freeze as it passes through the underlying cold air and fall to the ground in the form of ice pellets, which are an indication of a temperature inversion.

 Hail is freezing water droplets that are carried up and down by drafts inside cumulonimbus clouds.
-They grow larger as they come in contact with more moisture and then escape the updrafts when they are too large.
+The frozen droplets grow larger as they come in contact with more moisture and then escape the updrafts when they are too large.
 Hail can vary in size from very small to several inches in diameter.

 Snow is precipitation in the form of ice crystals.